Creativity, advanced automation, value-based selling, and seven more sales trends inside

-The coronavirus pandemic drastically changed the proper world and business world alike.
-In 2021, we saw an unprecedented number of emerging trends making their way into sales: the rise of AI, an increase in video’s impact, automation of various sales processes, and more.
+In 2022, we saw an unprecedented number of emerging trends making their way into sales: the rise of AI, the increasing importance of creative sales, the automation of various sales processes, and more.

-If you missed your opportunity to be the first mover in 2021, here comes another chance to revamp your sales strategy and keep your business on track and afloat.
-2022 is forecasted to consolidate those changes, pushing new trends even further into our lives.
+If you missed your opportunity to be the first mover in 2022, here comes another chance to revamp your sales strategy and keep your business on track and afloat.
+This time, it’s a must.

 Creativity is the new sales hack